-Due dates for the Final tax bill are as following: August 30 and October 31
+Due dates for the 2019 Final Tax Notices are as follows:

 Tax payments can only be posted to the properties as identified in the internet banking forms and/or remittance forms.
 If you have multiple properties, payments must correspond to the appropriate roll number.

-Tax Bills can be paid at your local bank!
-Please provide the teller with your 19 digit roll number as your account number.
+Tax Notices can be paid at your local bank, please provide the teller with your 19 digit roll number as your account number.

 Guidelines For Tax Billing

 The following guidelines are followed to ensure timely billing of property tax levies: